 Damp is a common issue and comes in many forms.
 If you’re suffering from damp caused by poor cavity wall insulation, or if your home doesn’t have sufficient ventilation or your basement needs tanking, you can call on Garratt’s Damp & Timber team to help.
 We offer a range of comprehensive damp proofing treatments, so whether you’re suffering from dry rot or rising damp, we can help.

-To find out more and to book a free site survey, please call us on 0208 535 7536 or contact us online.
+To find out more and to book a site survey, please call us on 0208 535 7536 or contact us online.
 We work across the London area and the northern home counties and can assist both commercial and residential clients.